-Stem-end Fruit Rot, Leaf Blight, Leaf Spot Spittlebug Rate/100 gallons Rate/acre Rate/100 gallons Rate/acre CAPTAN (50% WP)2 pounds SEVIN (50% WP)2 pounds or FIXED COPPER (actual copper) or SEVIN LIQUID HIDRAIED LIME or THIODAN (50% WP)1 pound2 pounds or THIODAN (2 EC)1 quart2 quarts NOTE: Use THIODAN for spittlebug where tarnished plant bugs are active.
+Stem-end Fruit Rot, Leaf Blight, Leaf Spot Spittlebug Rate/100 gallons Rate/acre Rate/100 gallons Rate/acre CAPTAN (50% WP) SEVIN (50% WP) FIXED COPPER (actual copper) SEVIN LIQUID bugs are active.
 Do not use Guthion or Sevin with fixed copper and lime.
 The insecticidal effectiveness of GUTHION or SEVIN is reduced 50% when mixed with lime or in an alkaline solution.
 If two-spotted mites are a problem, include KELTHANE (35% WP) 11⁄2 pounds (21⁄2 pounds/acre) or KELTHANE (18.5% EC) 1 quart (2 quarts/acre).
 NOTE: For fruit rot control apply 5-6 pounds of CAPTAN or THIRAM (THYLATE) per acre.